openrails/openrails/Source/Documentation/Manual/features-rollingstock.rst

 Be aware that the ``Position`` of a light is measured relative to the center of the object to which the light is attached, not to the center of the locomotive itself.
 Furthermore, the naming of shape parts is not consistent between all shape files.
-If the shape name entered in ``ShapeHierarchy`` is invalid, a warning will be produced in the log file and the light will attach to the main body of the locomotive or wagon.
+If the shape name entered in ``ORTSShapeHierarchy`` is invalid, a warning will be produced in the log file and the light will attach to the main body of the locomotive or wagon.

-If ``ShapeHierarchy`` is not specified in a light, the light will attach to the main body of the locomotive or wagon by default.
+If ``ORTSShapeHierarchy`` is not specified in a light, the light will attach to the main body of the locomotive or wagon by default.

 .. _features-light-conditions: